 Punctuality is an important part of a successful school experience and is an expectation at ICS.
 Being late to class is disruptive and should be avoided.
-A student is tardy when not in his/her seat when class begins.
-All tardies are considered unexcused unless accompanied by a written note from a parent (beginning of the day) or a Faculty/Staff member (between classes).
+A student is tardy when not in his/her seat at the moment class is scheduled to begin.
+All tardies are considered unexcused (TU) unless accompanied by a written note from a parent (beginning of the day) or a Faculty/Staff member (between classes).